danbabalola/Portfolio/nba_analysis/README.md

-Predicting the Outcome of NBA Games
-Daniel Babalola, Cameron Davis, Kai Mai
-Professor Sabbatucci
-FNCE 2370
-18 April 2024

-Table of Contents
+# **Table of Contents**
-I. Introduction	3
+I. Introduction
 II.
-Methodology	3
+Methodology
-A. Finding A Data Source	3
+  A. Finding A Data Source
-B. BoxScore: Sourcing Game Box Scores	4
+  B. BoxScore: Sourcing Game Box Scores
-Sourcing Team Win-Loss Results	7
+  C. Sourcing Team Win-Loss Results
-D. Explanation of tools and libraries utilized in the Jupyter Notebook	9
+  D. Explanation of tools and libraries utilized in the Jupyter Notebook
-C. Detailed walkthrough of the analysis workflow	9
+  E. Detailed walkthrough of the analysis workflow
-D. Explanation of statistical methods, machine learning algorithms, or other techniques applied	9 III.
+  F. Explanation of statistical methods, machine learning algorithms, or other techniques applied III.
 Results and Analysis	10
   A. Presentation of findings from the Jupyter Notebook	10
   B. Interpretation of results and their implications	12
   C. Comparison with existing literature or benchmarks, if applicable	15
   D. Comparing the various methods	15
-V. Challenges Encountered	16
+IV.
+Challenges Encountered	16
   A. Identification of technical challenges faced during the project	16
-B. Reflection on lessons learned and improvements for future projects	16 VI.
-Appendices	17
+  B. Reflection on lessons learned and improvements for future projects	16
-A. Supplementary information such as additional code snippets, data descriptions, or detailed methodology steps	17
-B. Supporting graphics, diagrams, or tables referenced in the main text	17